This post may contain affiliate links.

 Start at the Uffizi Gallery

-The Uffizi Gallery without the lines
+Uffizi Gallery

 Uffizi Tickets

-What to see at the Uffizi
+What To See at the Uffizi Gallery

-Once you’re in the Uffizi Do.
-Not.
-Miss.
-The Birth of Venus, painted in 1486, or the lovely Primavera (1482), two masterpieces by the painter Sandro Botticelli.
 These are two of the most famous paintings in the Uffizi, and Botticelli, a painter who lived his whole life in Florence, represents the city as no one else can.
+(Except, my husband insists, for Dante.)

 With its pale colours and linear lyricism, Botticelli’s work is almost too romantic to be believed, and during his lifetime he was a hugely successful artist.
-But perhaps his art was too pretty, and towards the end of his life ‘pretty’ went out of fashion and was considered too decorative to be serious art.

 Now we can love Botticelli again.
 Hurrah.

 The Birth of Venus, seen on postcards and coffee mugs around the world, depicts the golden-haired goddess of love and beauty.
 She’s standing on a giant scallop shell as she arrives on the island Cyprus.
-It was likely commissioned by one of the Medicis – they were the biggest art patrons of the day.

-Battle of San Romano
+The Battle of San Romeo by Paolo Uccello

 I was amazed how few people stopped to gaze at this evocative painting celebrating the victory of Florence over their bitter enemy, Siena, back in 1432.